Maingron/snow.js/README.md

 Snow.js hides the effect when the user has enabled reduced motion:
 - CSS: `@media (prefers-reduced-motion: reduce) { .<snowflakeClassName> { display: none; } }`
 - JS: the script disables itself when `prefers-reduced-motion: reduce` matches.

+Printing behavior:
+- If `hideSnowflakesOnPrint` is enabled (default: `true`), snowflakes are hidden when printing the page (via print styles).
+This avoids cluttering printed pages with decorative particles.

 ## Troubleshooting
 - **No snow appears**: confirm the script path is correct and that `config.enable` is `true`.